How can I migrate user profile?

 Download best Windows profile migration tool – AOMEI Backupper Professional.

 Refer to user profile migration wizard from Windows 7 to a new Windows 10 computer:

 1. Execute the user profile migration tool after installation, go to Backup tab, and choose File Sync afterwards.

-2. Change Task Name if required, click Add Folder and then press triangle down button to add user profiles to migrate.
+2. Change Task Name if required, click + Add Folder to choose Windows 7 user profiles as source file to migrate.

-4. Press Start Sync button to migrate user profiles to new computer in Windows 10/8/7.
+4. Press Start Sync button to migrate user profiles from Windows 7 to new Windows 10 computer easily.

 Then, wait for a moment, all the user profiles will be migrated to a new computer.
 Obviously, you can backup user profile to same computer.

 USMT and SSCM is a good user profile migration tool when you try to transfer user files from 32-bit computer to 64-bit.
 But if you are going to migrate user profiles from Windows 7 to Windows 10, it will not work as normal.